 Select DKB LINK TESTS from the Diagnostics sub-menu to go to the DKB Link Tests.
-This tests the communication between the Controller and any display boards which are connected.
+This tests the communication between the Controller and any display/Key boards that are connected.
 The system can support up to 30 remote selection boxes in addition to the display in the jukebox itself.
-The display will cycle through the addresses of all display boards connected.
-The display board in the jukebox itself should be address oo.
-Each remote selection box should have a unique address.
+The display will cycle through the addresses of all